How to Become a Licensed Practical Nurse (LPN)

 Steps to Becoming a Licensed Practical Nurse

-While program and licensure requirements depend on the state, all aspiring LPN must complete an accredited practical nursing program and then pass the NCLEX-PN exam.
-Once you gain work experience, you can boost your earnings by obtaining board certifications or continuing your nursing education to become an RN by earning an associate or bachelor’s degree.
+You must complete an accredited practical nursing program and pass the NCLEX-PN exam to become a licensed practical nurse.
+After gaining work experience, you can boost your earnings by attaining a specialty certification or continuing nursing education to become an RN in an LPN-to-RN bridge program.

 1. 1